nemonik/hands-on-DevOps/readme.md

 deployment.apps/helloworld-deployment scaled
 ```

-And you'll see additional backends come into service in the Traefik Dashboard.
+And you'll see additional back-ends come into service in the Traefik Dashboard.

 Re-running